buttercoin/buttercoin/doc/INSTALL_OSX.md

 Installing node.js and npm
 ---

-Download the Universal installer for Mac OS X:
+Download the Universal installer for Mac OS X, for the latest version of node:
+_Note: node >= 0.10.4_

 http://nodejs.org/download/

-_Note: buttercoin requires node version 0.8 or newer_

 Run the installer and install node.